SARL: Label-Free Reinforcement Learning by Rewarding Reasoning Topology: Experiments

 \subsection{Verifiable Reasoning (Mathematical Tasks) Results}

-We first validate the effectiveness of Structure Reward in the well-established verifiable setting of mathematical reasoning, where RLVR methods are most commonly applied.
+We first validate the effectiveness of SARL in the well-established verifiable setting of mathematical reasoning, where RLVR methods are most commonly applied.

-\paragraph{Structure reward closes the gap to ground-truth supervision.} As shown in Table~\ref{tab:math_main}, across both optimization algorithms, Structure Reward achieves performance that matches or surpasses ground-truth RL despite requiring no correctness labels.
-Under GRPO, Structure Reward achieves the best performance among all label-free methods, reaching an average improvement of (+7.65), outperforming EMPO (+6.94) and TTRL (+6.61), and even exceeding ground-truth RL (+7.15).
-Under PPO, Structure Reward achieves an improvement of (+5.87), again surpassing ground-truth PPO training (+5.67).
-These results indicate that structural signals alone can provide sufficiently strong learning guidance to rival, and in some cases exceed, correctness based supervision.
+\paragraph{Structure reward closes the gap to ground-truth supervision.} Table~\ref{tab:math_main} shows that SARL matches or surpasses ground-truth RL under both PPO and GRPO, without ever observing a correctness label.
+Under GRPO, SARL achieves the best performance among all label-free RL methods, reaching an average relative improvement of +11.9\%, outperforming EMPO (+10.8\%) and TTRL (+10.2\%), and even exceeding ground-truth RL (+11.1\%).
+Under PPO, SARL achieves a relative improvement of +9.1\%, again surpassing ground-truth PPO training (+8.8\%).
+These results indicate that structural signals alone can provide sufficiently strong learning guidance to rival, and in some cases exceed, correctness-based supervision.
 Notably, unlike EMPO and TTRL, which rely on group-level optimization and are restricted to GRPO-style training, SARL generalizes across both PPO and GRPO frameworks.
 This algorithm-agnostic compatibility highlights its practical applicability across diverse reinforcement learning pipelines.

-The largest gains from Structure Reward training occur on \textbf{AIME25}, the most challenging benchmark requiring long multi-step mathematical derivations.
+The largest gains from SARL training occur on \textbf{AIME25}, the most challenging benchmark requiring long multi-step mathematical derivations.
 Under GRPO, performance improves from 31.67 to \textbf{45.83}, corresponding to a gain of +14.16 points (+45\% relative improvement).
 Such improvements are substantially larger than those observed on easier benchmarks, like MATH500 and AMC23, suggesting that structural constraints become increasingly beneficial as reasoning becomes more complex.
-This pattern is consistent with the small-world structural prior: complex problems require coordinated multi-phase reasoning, where local coherence and global connectivity must be balanced across long reasoning chains.